 Beans with Almonds

 First, brown the almonds in some butter or Smart Balance.
 Then, add the beans and quickly heat through.
-Fresh beans will give a better crunch; but in the winter quick frozen beans will do just fine!
+Fresh beans will give a better crunch; but in the winter quick-frozen beans will do just fine.
 If ever we give you more fresh beans than you can use, simply blanch them for two minutes and freeze!
-Quick and easy directions are on the web site under “F” for Freezing!
+Quick and easy directions are on the web site under “F” for Freezing.

 Penne Pasta with Stir Fry

 I keep bags of “mixed vegetables” in the freezer.
 And I keep bags of “same veggies” in the freezer.
 It all depends on what is available at the time of freezing!
 When it comes to a quick stir fry, they are ALL good.
-Using whole wheat organic pasta will add an even healthier touch to your meal!
+Using whole wheat organic pasta will add an even healthier touch to your meal.

 Winter Squash Soup with Tomatoes

-Japanese winter squash and sweet, vine-ripened, roasted tomatoes make up this delicious, hearty soup!
-Tomatoes can be preserved by pressure canning or freezing.
+Winter squash and sweet, vine-ripened, roasted tomatoes make up this delicious, hearty soup!
+Tomatoes can be preserved by pressure canning or roasting and freezing.
 We provide easy steps for the freezing preparation of veggies with our recipes—just in case you want to give it a try.
 Most families will not have enough vegetables to both eat and preserve on a regular basis with an every-other-week CSA Box.
 Please do not think that food preservation is mandatory for CSA Members.
-But if ever the quantity of fresh vegetables gets ahead of what you can eat, preservation is a tasty option!
+But if ever the quantity of fresh vegetables gets ahead of what you can eat, preservation is a tasty option.
 Or, give any excess you have to a friend or neighbor!
 The recipient will love you and you will be introducing another family to vegetables grown on a sustainable, local farm in Fairview!